Anachoretic/Asus-TUF-Linux/Linux-Installation/Arch.md

 1. Connect to the internet using Wi-Fi or Ethernet.
 2. Launch the installer from the taskbar.
 3. Choose the **Online Installation** method.

+{% hint style="info" %} An internet connection is required for updating the system, and some options, like selecting a desktop environment or bootloader, are not available in the offline installer. {% endhint %}

 ### Guided Installer Walkthrough (For the Calamares installer found in EndeavourOS and CachyOS.)

 ![Installer](/Images/EndeavourOS/Installer.png)

-First, connect to Wi-Fi.
-An internet connection is required for updating the system, and some options, like selecting a desktop environment or bootloader, are not available in the offline installer.
-Next, launch the installer from the taskbar and choose Online Installation.
-Then wait for the Calamares installer to launch.

 ![Language](/Images/EndeavourOS/Language.png)